Complete solutions of a Lebesgue-Ramanujan-Nagell type equation: Introduction

 \section{Introduction}

-The generalized Lebesgue-Ramanujan-Nagell equations in integer unknowns $x, y, m\geq 1$ and $n \geq 3$, have a long and distinguished history.
-The first result concerning \eqref{eqi1} was due to Lebesgue \cite{LE50}, who proved that, for $\lambda=D=1$, \eqref{eqi1} has no solutions.
-Subsequently, many authors become interested in these equations and thus there are good amount of research concerning the solutions of \eqref{eqi1}.
-For examples, one can refer to the recent surveys done in \cite{LS20, RI20}.
-One can also see some results in \cite{AA02, BU01, CHS21, HO20, HT20, LE93} on certain generalizations of \eqref{eqi1}.
+The Lebesgue-Ramanujan-Nagell type equation in integer unknowns $x, y, m\geq 1$ and $n \geq 3$, has a long and distinguished history.
+The first result concerning the solutions of \eqref{eqi1} was due to Lebesgue \cite{LE50}, who proved that \eqref{eqi1} has no solutions when $\lambda=D=1$ and $y>1$.
+Later, many authors become interested in this equation and thus there are good amount of research concerning the solutions of \eqref{eqi1}.
+We direct the readers to the beautiful survey \cite{LS20} for further information.
+Several authors studied some generalizations of \eqref{eqi1} in \cite{AA02, BU01, CH22, CHS21, DGS21, HO20}.